 Medieval towers in San Gimignano, Tuscany

-In the middle ages Italian towns could be dangerous places, aristocratic families sometimes had long running feuds (think of Romeo and Juliet) and consequently turned their houses into fortified towers.
-As the wealth of merchant classes increased, they achieved more control over the city states of medieval Italy, the towers of the aristocrats were viewed as a source as instability and were pulled down in most towns.
+In the middle ages Italian towns could be dangerous places.
+The aristocratic families often had long running feuds (think of Romeo and Juliet) and consequently turned their houses into fortified towers.
+As the wealth and power of the merchant classes increased, the towers of the aristocrats were viewed as a source as instability and were pulled down in most Italian towns.

 A view from one of the towers in San Gimignano